ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 .. note:: Ansible merges variables from different sources and applies precedence to some variables over others according to a set of rules.
 For example, variables that occur higher in an inventory can override variables that occur lower in the inventory.
 See :ref:`ansible_variable_precedence` for more information.

-You can fine tune this behavior by setting the group variable ``ansible_group_priority``, which overrides the alphabetical sorting for the merge order for groups of the same level (after the parent/child order is resolved).
+You can fine-tune this behavior by setting the group variable ``ansible_group_priority``, which overrides the alphabetical sorting for the merge order for groups of the same level (after the parent/child order is resolved).
 The larger the number, the later it will be merged, giving it higher priority.
 This variable defaults to ``1`` if not set.
 For example:

 .. code-block:: yaml